Gartner says, “Every year, poor data quality costs organizations an average $12.9 million.”

 Additionally, users demand forms that are perfectly customized to their needs.
 Taking a human-centered design approach will help.
 Putting the user first when creating forms or apps of any type can increase user satisfaction, ROI, and help you capture the data you need without hassle.

-Using a human-centered design approach and a design-led execution model, the customer used several key Skuid capabilities to facilitate a high quality experience for this loan application.
+Using a human-centered design approach and a design-led execution model, the customer used several key Nintex capabilities to facilitate a high quality experience for this loan application.
 Here are some of the principles we employed.

 1. Don’t present the user with unnecessary questions.